 Travelling for any length of time, never mind spending a small fortune on luggage, can make choosing a travel backpack seem like a life and death decision.
-Fortunately, having just spent 5 months backpacking in Asia and living out of the Osprey Farpoint 40, I can help take you one step closer to a decision.
+Fortunately, having just spent the last 12 months backpacking around the world and living out of the Osprey Farpoint 40, I can help take you one step closer to a decision.

 At a Glance

-I loved travelling with the Farpoint 40.
+I love travelling with the Farpoint 40.
 It is comfortable, good looking, and thoughtfully designed with loads of useful features:

 - 40 litre capacity but surprisingly spacious